 <aside> 📌 Legend: 📑 case-based class; 🛠️ project-based class

-📑Venture Capital & Private Equity // Fall Term 1 // 3 credits
+📑Managing Technology and Innovation // Fall Term 1 // 3 Credits

-📑Entrepreneurial Finance // Spring Term 2 // 3 credits
+📑Marketing of Innovation // Fall Term 2 // 3 Credits

 📑Entrepreneurial Strategy // Spring Term 2 // 3 credits

-🛠️New Venture Development // Fall Semester and Spring Semester // 3 credits
+🛠️New Venture Discovery // Fall Semester and Spring Semester // 3 credits